Dad Of NYC Viral Subway Surfer Pleads Police To Show Mercy Toward His Autistic Son [Video]

 An autistic man from Queens has reportedly been named as the thrill-seeking subway surfer who was seen riding along the rails of the IRT No. 7 line in a now-viral video.

-Rego Park offender Christopher Guttilla, 24, is currently being sought for questioning by the New York Police Dept. for his dangerous feat, according to the New York Post, which took place early Friday afternoon and was witnessed live by several NYC straphangers, before being more widely viewed via Instagram.
+Rego Park offender Christopher Guttilla, 24, is currently being sought for questioning by New York police for his dangerous feat, according to the New York Post, which took place early Friday afternoon and was witnessed live by several New York City travelers, before being more widely viewed via Instagram.

 SEE IT: Cops hunt subway surfer who often walks atop Queens train: "Crazy s–t I've ever seen on the gram so far." https://t.co/rbeQKpiLKU pic.twitter.com/F6buUPncwC